L I F E / C A R E E R

 In 2020 there are three plays scheduled, “The Government Inspector” by Gogol, Shakespeare’s “The Tragedy of Julius Caesar” and "Frank and Sam".
 Remo is also set for the movie "The Curse Of The Silver Chain" The plot revolves around a silver necklace that appears for centuries made by warlocks in the 15th century.
 Actor Remo Vinzens is set to play the title character Jeff.

-In 2021 due to corona pandemic all stageplays and movie projects has been canceled until fall 2021.
+In 2021 due to corona pandemic all stageplays and movie projects has been canceled until spring 2022.